ventos/trccplayerforfirefox/README.md

 ## Install ##

-To install this addon open 'theradiocc-player.xpi' with Firefox or https://addons.mozilla.org/de/firefox/addon/theradiocc-player/
+To install this addon: open 'theradiocc-player.xpi' with Firefox or get it on https://addons.mozilla.org/de/firefox/addon/theradiocc-player/

 ## Code ##